autowarefoundation/autoware/planning/behavior_path_dynamic_avoidance_module/README.md

 The type of objects the user wants this module to avoid is also required.
 Using this information, the module decides to _avoid_ objects that _obstruct the ego's passage_ and _can be avoided_.

-The definition of _obstruct own passage_ is implemented as the object that collides within seconds.
+The definition of _obstruct the ego's passage_ is implemented as the object that collides within seconds.
-This process wastes computational cost by doing it for all objects; thus, filtering by the relative position and speed of the object with respect to the ego's path is also done as an auxiliary process.
-The other, _can be avoided_ denotes whether it can be avoided without risk to passengers or other vehicles.
+The other, _can be avoided_ denotes whether it can be avoided without risk to the passengers or the other vehicles.
-For this purpose, it is judged whether the obstacle can be avoided by satisfying the constraints of lateral acceleration and lateral jerk.
+For this purpose, the module judges whether the obstacle can be avoided with satisfying the constraints of lateral acceleration and lateral jerk.
-For example, the module decides not to avoid an object that is too close or fast in the lateral direction because it cannot be avoided.
+For example, the module decides not to avoid an object that is too close or fast in the lateral direction.

 ### Cuts off the drivable area against the selected obstacles